vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 5. AJADA PRAMĀTR SIDDHI 6.
 IśVARA SIDDHI, 7. , > VRTTI.
 8. SAMBANDHA SIDDHI.

 » VķTTI.
-10. VRTTI ON SOMĀNANDA'S SIVADRȘTI.
+10. VRTTI ON SOMĀNANDA'S SIVADRṣTI.

 9.

 It was written at the request of his own son Vibhramā kara and a Brahmacārī Padmānanda by name.
 That it was Utpaladeva's work is made clear both by an introductory verse and colophon given as an extract from the MS. No. 4178 in Jammu Cats.
-On this point there is the additional evidence of the Bhaskari, which not only attributes a commentary on the Sivadrști to Utpala but also places it before the Isvara Pratyabhijñā Kārikā in the chrono logical order, as the following extract shows :
+On this point there is the additional evidence of the Bhaskari, which not only attributes a commentary on the Sivadrṣti to Utpala but also places it before the Isvara Pratyabhijñā Kārikā in the chrono logical order, as the following extract shows :

 S'rimān Utpaladevah svagurunirmitam Sivadrstyākhyam mahāśāstram vyākhyāya